asterisk/testsuite/README.txt

 Since each Asterisk instance required difference SIP settings, each 'ast%d' folder will have a different sip.conf file.

+You can also copy arbitrary files like sound, key and certificate files into any of the entries in the asterisk.conf "directories" category using its entry name name.
+All intermediate directories will be created if they don't already exist.

+For example, to have a certificate and keys copied to an Asterisk instance's '/var/lib/asterisk/keys' directory, you'd place it in...

+    basic-call/
+        files/
+            common/
+                astvarlibdir/
+                    keys/
+                        ca.crt
+            ast1/
+                astvarlibdir/
+                    keys/
+                        instance1-key.pem
+                ...
+            ast2/
+                astvarlibdir/
+                    keys/
+                        instance2-key.pem

+Since 'astvarlibdir' is defined in asterisk.conf as '/var/lib/asterisk', this would copy 'ca.crt' to both instance's '/var/lib/asterisk/keys/' directory, 'instance1-key.pem' to instance 1's '/var/lib/asterisk/keys/' directory and 'instance2-key.pem' to instance 2's '/var/lib/asterisk/keys/' directory.

+If you have files that can be shared among multiple tests, you can create a directory following the same structure as above in some parent directory and direct each test to include it with the 'base-files-path' parameter in its test-config.yaml file.
+See sample-yaml/test-config.yaml.sample for more info.

 d) Test Execution

         The "run-test" executable will be run by a top level application in the